 Fitness experts say working out on a vertical climber is an excellent way to engage in effective full-body workouts and burn hundreds of calories per session.
 But what exactly is a vertical climber (after all, they’re not as common as ellipticals, exercise bikes, treadmills or other increasingly popular at-home fitness equipment)?
 The vertical climber is typically a seven-to-eight-foot-tall exercise machine equipped with foot pedals and height-adjustable handlebars that you pull up and down against measured resistance with the ultimate purpose of engaging your core, "as if you were climbing or scaling something," explained Kyle Gonzalez, CSCS, performance manager at personal training service Future.
 Gonzalez, a former Division-1 basketball player, told us that vertical climbers "offer a wealth of benefits" and are cost-, space- and time-efficient exercise machines — when used correctly.

-SKIP AHEAD Best vertical climbers of 2021
+SKIP AHEAD Best vertical climbers

 Vertical climbers "reinforce primitive movement patterns'' that develop core strength and muscle coordination, explained Jason Walsh, NSCA-certified personal trainer and founder of vertical climbing studio Rise Nation.
 Walsh noted that because "you're fighting inertia," vertical climbing engages your major muscle groups.
 Since your feet are fixed into the climber’s pedals, "you should have zero impact" unless you hit the bottom of the climber, which isn't the norm.
 And Shayra Brown, an NASM-certified personal trainer at Blink Fitness, considers vertical climbers to be "one of the most versatile, easy-to-use full-body workout machines" because they are "designed for all levels of fitness" and "provide a quality workout experience at an affordable price."